This post was last updated on March 6th, 2023.

 - Once you have your primary keyword, put it in your headline and throughout your post

-Here are the three most important blog SEO practices:
+Here are the 3 most important blog SEO practices:

 - Choose a primary keyword based on “pain-point SEO”